Traveling Waves for a Microscopic Model of Traffic Flow

 \begin{theorem} Fix an $\hat x$.
 Let $\psi(x) \in (0,1)$ be a continuous monotone function defined on the interval $x\ge \hat x$ such that $\psi'(x) >0$ for all $x\ge \hat x$.
 Let $W(x)$ be the solution of the DDE~\eqref{eq:W} on $x< \hat x$, solved backwards in $x$, with initial data $\psi(x)$ given on $x\ge\hat x$.
 Then, there exists a unique positive solution $W(x)$, which is monotone increasing such that

 \end{theorem}

 \begin{proof} The existence and uniqueness of the solution $W(x)$ for the initial value problem follows from an iteration argument.
-Consider the interval $x\in I_1 = [\hat x -\ell, \hat x]$.
 It is understood that the derivative $W'(x)$ in~\eqref{eq:W} is the left derivative.
 We clearly have